Short Forex: Selling Currency Explained

 Our trader, at that point, would have realised the price difference on half of the trade from their 1.29 entry price to the lower price they were able to close on.
-The remainder of the trade would continue in the market until the trader decided to buy another 0.5 contract in GBP/EUR to ‘offset,’ the rest of the position.
+The remainder of the trade would continue in the market until the trader decided to buy another 0.5 contracts in GBP/EUR to ‘offset,’ the rest of the position.

 How to manage the risk of short selling currencies

 Managing risk on accounts was a trait we discovered with successful traders.
-Fortunately, there are ways to mitigate this short selling risk:
+Fortunately, there are ways to mitigate this short-selling risk.

 - Position size